 '''

-select_count(Tab, MatchSpec) -> NumMatched
+select_count(Table, MatchSpec) -> NumMatched

 Types:

-Tab = tab()
+Table = table()

 MatchSpec = match_spec()

 NumMatched = integer() >= 0

 '''

-Matches the objects in table Tab using a match specification.
+Matches the objects in table Table using a match specification.
 If the match specification returns true for an object, that object considered a match and is counted.
 For any other result from the match specification the object is not considered a match and is therefore not counted.

-This function can be described as a match_delete/2 function that does not delete any elements, but only counts them.
+This function can be described as a select_delete/2 function that does not delete any elements, but only counts them.